ryantaylor/vault/README.md

 ## File & Version Support

-Currently `vault` supports Company of Heroes 2 replays recorded on version 19545 or higher.
+Currently `vault` supports Company of Heroes 2 replays recorded on version 19545 or newer.
 This was the first version after the release of the British forces expansion.

-`vault` can handle parsing individual files, archived files in the zip format (.zip only, not .7z currently), and directories of replay files.
-When parsing an archive, all .rec files inside the archive and its subfolders will be parsed.
-When parsing a directory, all .rec and .zip files at that directory level will be parsed. `vault` currently will not recursively traverse subdirectories when parsing directories.
+`vault` can handle parsing individual files, archived files in the zip format (`.zip` only, not `.7z` currently), and directories of replay files.
+When parsing an archive, all `.rec` files inside the archive and its subfolders will be parsed.
+When parsing a directory, all `.rec` and `.zip` files at that directory level will be parsed. `vault` currently will not recursively traverse subdirectories when parsing directories.

 ## flank